 POP is working with a network of organisations and individuals who wish to see Plymouth become a city where no one feels forgotten – Belong in Plymouth project.
 We want to ensure that each individual feels connected – whether that is through families, friends or communities – and, that in doing so, they belong.

-Both projects will lead to action.
-Action built on an understanding of what real people really think, feel and experience.
-Both projects depend on hearing real peoples’ voices.
-Voices from people who are not usually heard will be especially welcome.
+This exciting project is shaping positive action in Plymouth – action built on an understanding of what real people really think, feel and experience.
+The project depends on hearing real peoples’ voices; voices from people who are not usually heard will be especially welcome.

 Completing training is a requirement for becoming a verified community researcher.
-To complete the training you must attend two sessions a week apart; on either 20 May & 27 May, 17 June & 24 June or 8 July & 15 July, each from 10AM-1PM.
+To complete the training you must attend two sessions a week apart.

 At the end of your training, you will receive additional resources and will have on-going access to support.
-You will also have the opportunity to maintain engagement with both projects.
+You will also have the opportunity to maintain engagement with the project.